moogacs/docs.buf.build/docs/reference/images.md

 the FileDescriptorProtos is carefully written to mimic the ordering that `protoc` would produce, for both the cases where imports are and are not written.

-By default, `buf` produces an Image with both imports and source code info.
+By default, `buf` produces a [Buf image](../reference/images.md) with both imports and source code info.
 You can strip each of these:

 ```sh